charmplusplus/charm/doc/projections/manual.rst

    the end of the application’s execution.

--  ``+numClusters``: determines the number of clusters (equivalence classes) to be used by the k-means clustering algorithm for determining exemplar processors.
+-  ``+numClusters``: determines the number of clusters (equivalence classes) to be used by the :math:`k`-means clustering algorithm for determining exemplar processors.
 Analysts should take advantage of their knowledge of natural application decomposition to guess at a good value for this.